38 KPIs Every Sales Manager Should Measure in 2024

 10. Sales Revenue

-It‘s important to note that sales revenue does not take into account expenses, such as production costs, marketing expenses, or operating expenses.
+Pro tip: Remember that total sales revenue is not the same as profit because your revenue number doesn‘t include expenses.
 To assess the profitability of sales activities, it’s necessary to calculate the gross profit or net profit by subtracting the associated costs from the sales revenue.

 11. Sales Growth Rate

-Sales growth rate measures the increase or decrease in sales revenue over a specific period, typically expressed as a percentage.
+Sales growth rate measures the increase or decrease in sales revenue over a specific period, typically expressed as a percentage (for example, monthly sales growth).
 It assesses the change in sales performance or revenue generation from one period to another, such as comparing sales quarter over quarter or year over year.

 To calculate the sales growth rate, you would use the following formula: